larruda/advanced-blog-metrics/readme.txt

 *   Total number of posts on your blog
 *   Average number of posts per day
 *   Average number of words per post
+*   5 posts which generate the most Facebook shares and likes

 Comments: